-The following selected combined financial data as of March 31, 1997 and 1996 and for the three months ended March 31, 1997 and as of December 31, 1996 and 1995 and for the years ended December 31, 1996, 1995 and 1994 have been derived from, and should be read in conjunction with, the audited Combined Financial Statements of the Businesses and footnotes thereto included elsewhere herein.
+The following selected combined financial data as of March 31, 1997 and for the three months ended March 31, 1997 and as of December 31, 1996 and 1995 and for the years ended December 31, 1996, 1995 and 1994 have been derived from, and should be read in conjunction with, the audited Combined Financial Statements of the Businesses and footnotes thereto included elsewhere herein.
 The combined selected financial data for the three month periods ended March 31, 1996 have been derived from, and should be read in conjunction with, the unaudited Combined Financial Statements of the Businesses and footnotes thereto included elsewhere herein.
 In the opinion of the management, the unaudited combined financial statements include all adjustments (consisting of normal recurring accruals) considered necessary for the fair presentation of the information contained therein.
 Results for the interim periods are not necessarily indicative of the results to be expected for the entire year.

-The unaudited selected combined financial data as of December 31, 1994 and 1993, March 31, 1993 and December 31, 1992 for balance sheet data and the nine months ended December 31, 1993, the three months ended March 31, 1993 and the year ended December 31, 1992 for statement of operations data have been derived from the unaudited financial statements of Communication Systems -- Camden.
-In the opinion of the Businesses' management, such unaudited financial statements reflect all adjustments (consisting of normal recurring adjustments) necessary to present fairly the financial position and results of operations of Communication Systems - Camden, also referred to as Lockheed Martin Communication Systems Division in the Lockheed Martin Predecessor Financial Statements, as of the dates and periods indicated.
-These selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Combined Financial Statements of the Lockheed Martin Predecessor Businesses and the Loral Acquired Businesses included elsewhere herein.
+The unaudited selected combined financial data for the three month period ended March 31, 1996 and as of December 31, 1994 and 1993, March 31, 1993 and December 31, 1992 for balance sheet data and the nine months ended December 31, 1993, the three months ended March 31, 1993 and the year ended December 31, 1992 for statement of operations data have been derived from the unaudited financial statements of Communication Systems -- Camden.
+In the opinion of the Businesses' management, such unaudited financial statements reflect all adjustments (consisting of normal recurring adjustments) necessary to present fairly the financial position and results of operations of Communication Systems -- Camden, also referred to as Lockheed Martin Communication Systems Division in the Lockheed Martin Predecessor Financial Statements, as of the dates and periods indicated.
+These selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the condensed consolidated (combined) financial statements of the Company and the Combined Financial Statements of the Lockheed Martin Predecessor Businesses and the Loral Acquired Businesses included elsewhere herein.